microsoft/RAG_Hack/README.md

 Register for the hackathon on the [Reactor "RAG 101" session page](https://aka.ms/raghack/register).
 This will register you for both the first stream and the hackathon.

-Visit the [Reactor hack home page](https://reactor.microsoft.com/en-us/reactor/series/s-1369/) to see all sessions!
+Visit the [Reactor series home page](https://reactor.microsoft.com/en-us/reactor/series/s-1369/) to see all sessions!

 ## Official Rules